Herbs to Increase Sperm Count, Volume, Motility, and Overall Sperm Health

 Fenugreek

-Fenugreek (Trigonella foenum-graecum) is a short herb-like plant that has been used for thousands of years as traditional medicine and in foods as a common spice in Indian dishes.
+Fenugreek (Trigonella foenum-graecum) is a small herb-like plant long used in traditional medicine and as a common spice in Indian cuisine.

-One study of 50 male volunteers aged 35-65 taking 500mg of a patented Fenugreek extract standardized to 20% protodioscin noted that 85.4% of the studied population showed increases in sperm count, and 14.6% showed increases in sperm morphology.
+In one study of 50 men aged 35–65, participants took 500 mg of a patented fenugreek extract standardized to 20% protodioscin.
+Results showed that 85.4% experienced an increase in sperm count, while 14.6% showed improvements in sperm morphology.

 Tribulus Terrestris

-Tribulus Terrestris, also known as puncture vine, goat’s head, and more, is a small leafy plant widely distributed throughout the globe.
+Tribulus terrestris, also known as “puncture vine” and “goat’s head,” is a small leafy plant found worldwide.

-The fruit, as well as the root of the plant, have been used for a long time in Traditional Chinese Medicine and Indian Ayurveda medicine.
+Both the fruit and root of the plant have long been used in Traditional Chinese Medicine and Ayurveda.

-In an in vitro study where human sperm from 40 males was incubated with extracts of the Tribulus Terrestris herb, both sperm motility and count were enhanced.
+In an in vitro study using sperm from 40 men, extracts of Tribulus terrestris improved both sperm motility and count.

-Another study of 65 men who were given 250 mg of Tribulus extract demonstrated significant improvements in sperm concentration and motility.
+Another clinical study of 65 infertile men who received 250 mg of Tribulus extract daily reported significant improvements in sperm concentration and motility.

 Maca Root